PoojaChoudhary03/Flight_Delay_Prediction/Data_Cleaning_README.md

 ## Priorities:

-- Define what I will consider a delayed flight
+- Define what I will consider a delayed flight.

-- Rename the Airlines abbreviation (OP_CARRIER) to their original name

-- Rename the airports (ORIGIN and DEST) with the original city names

-- Drop any irrelevant column
+- Drop any irrelevant column.

 # Things to look at: